Video Game / Shining Force II

 - Crutch Character: Kiwi, who can also be Lost Forever.
 Although his defense is stellar right from the start, making him a useful Stone Wall if nothing else, defense has no effect on magic, and his Hit Point gains are always tiny, making him increasingly useless despite the ability (once promoted) to fly and breathe fire.

-- Damsel in Distress: Princess Elis is pretty much the perfect cliched stereotyped example.
+- Damsel in Distress: Princess Elis is pretty much the perfect hackneyed stereotypical example.
 All she needed was for Zeon to tie her to the railroad tracks.

 - Death Seeker: Lemon.
-However, it later turns out he's half-vampire, and can't end his own life by conventional means (even if he's killed in battle, he automatically resurrects if you win or retreat).
+However, it later turns out he's a vampire, and can't end his own life by conventional means (even if he's killed in battle, he automatically resurrects if you win or retreat).

 - Equipment Spoiler:

-- Camella can also drop her Iron Ball, of which absolutely nobody can equip either.
-The only use for both items is to sell them.
+- Camella can also drop her Iron Ball, which absolutely nobody can equip either.

 - Face–Heel Turn: Oddler, the blind boy who travels with you for about a while, later reveals himself as Odd-Eye, one of Zeon's top fighters.